Clove Leaf oil is a warming oil with properties that can treat digestive issues.

 Clove Leaf oil insect repellent rollerball blend

-6 drops of Clove oil, 3 drops of Citronella oil and 2 drops of Peppermint.
-Combine in a 10ml roller bottle with a carrier oil of your choice.
+2 drops of Clove oil, 3 drops of Citronella oil and 2 drops of Peppermint.
+Combine in 20mls of base oil before adding to a roller ball bottle.
 To add a more feminine depth this blend add a couple of drops of Ylang Ylang.

 Clove Leaf essential oil blends well with: